Baking soda has got to be one of the most versatile ingredients you’ll find.

 Take note that this will only work for elemental silver, it won’t work on stainless or chrome.

-The latter is great as maintenance to prevent build up that can lead to clogging.
+The latter is excellent as maintenance to prevent build-up that can lead to clogging.

-Baking soda, vinegar and boiling water also helps prevent build-up of sludge by loosening them up and them flushing it off.
+Baking soda, vinegar, and boiling water also help prevent the build-up of sludge by loosening them up and them flushing it off.

 13. Remove Stains From Coffee Mugs Or Carafes

-Coffee drinkers can relate with this, over time coffee stains will build up on mugs and carafes and no matter how much you scrub with dishwashing detergent it won’t come off.
+Coffee drinkers can relate to this.
+Over time coffee stains will build upon mugs and carafes, and no matter how much you scrub with dishwashing detergent, it won’t come off.

 Image courtesy of Making Lemonade Blog

 Sponges take a beating, and if you don’t rinse them correctly over time, it’ll start to smell and accumulate bacteria (no so good for your health).

 If you want these things to last a little longer and be less smelly, try soaking it in 4 tablespoons of baking soda + a quart of water.
 Don’t forget to rinse afterward (11).